 The purpose of this category is to assist organizations that have reached a critical stage in artistic or institutional development, and increase the organization's accessibility to the general public.

-Identification of strategies and initiatives designed to build the capacity of the organization are important considerations in the category.
-Capacity building initiatives can include strategies targeting:
+Identification of strategies and initiatives designed to grow or sustain the organization are important considerations in the category.
+Growing/Sustaining initiatives can include strategies targeting:

 - Social Media, Marketing and public relations